aio-libs/aiohttp/CONTRIBUTING.rst

-After positive answer I'll create an issue on github with the proposal for nomination.
+After positive answer aiohttp committer creates an issue on github with the proposal for nomination.
 If the proposal will collect only positive votes and no strong objection -- you'll be a new member in our team.

 .. _GitHub: https://github.com/aio-libs/aiohttp